 So, intervene only when truly necessary.
 Avoid nagging and criticism.
 Trust your teen to figure out the small stuff, even if it means they’re suffering consequences you could have warned them about.

 No matter the provocation, make sure your teen feels your positive gaze.
 That can make the difference between them losing their way in harmful directions, and finding and living their strength.

 6. Write the house rules together.

-d) Once you’ve nailed down the rules for meeting the objectives you agree on, consider your apparently competing objectives (like their having access to internet all night long vs you wanting to restrict internet access to certain times).
+- Once you’ve nailed down the rules for meeting the objectives you agree on, consider your apparently competing objectives (like their having access to internet all night long vs. you wanting to restrict internet access to certain times).
 Think together about compromises that allow you both to feel some degree of comfort with the solution.
 (Note: Building in rewards and change over time can help with that.
-If your thirteen-year-old wants unrestricted internet access, and you want their devices off by eight p.m., think about providing extensions and exceptions as rewards for compliance in other areas, like housekeeping help.)
+If your 13-year-old wants unrestricted internet access, and you want their devices off by 8 p.m., think about providing extensions and exceptions as rewards for compliance in other areas, like housekeeping help.)

 Note: You can count on your teen to challenge the house rules until they know they can trust you to keep them safe.

 7. Listen.
 Support your teen in solving their own problems.